ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 # Red Hat OpenShift for VMware overview
 {: #ocp_overview}

-The Red Hat OpenShift for VMware service deploys a Red Hat OpenShift cluster by using an automated deployment of the VMware SDDC (Software Defined Data Center) architecture.
-The Red Hat OpenShift components are deployed as virtual machines (VM) or appliances by using VMware NSX software-defined networking.
+The Red Hat® OpenShift® for VMware® service deploys a Red Hat OpenShift cluster by using an automated deployment of the VMware SDDC (Software Defined Data Center) architecture.
+The Red Hat OpenShift components are deployed as virtual machines (VM) or appliances by using VMware NSX® software-defined networking.

+Red Hat OpenShift for VMware cannot be installed on multiple vCenter Server instances in a multi-site configuration.
+Before installing Red Hat OpenShift on an instance, verify that no other instances in the multi-site configuration have the service installed.

+{{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
+Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
+For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

-The Red Hat OpenShift service is not supported for vCenter Server with NSX-T instances.
-For vCenter Server with NSX-V instances, the installed version is 4.4.5.
+The current Red Hat OpenShift version that is installed is 4.4.13.
 {: note}

-The cluster consists of three master nodes and three worker nodes, all running Red Hat CoreOS.
-In addition, there are also two VMware NSX VMs, a Red Hat CoreOS template, and a bastion VM running CentOS.
+The cluster consists of three primary nodes and three worker nodes, all running Red Hat CoreOS.
+In addition, there are also two VMware NSX® VMs, a Red Hat CoreOS template, and a bastion VM running CentOS.

 For more information about the architecture, see [Red Hat OpenShift architecture](/docs/vmwaresolutions?topic=vmwaresolutions-vcs-openshift-redhat-arch).

 ## Technical specifications for OpenShift for VMware
 {: #ocp_overview-specs}

+For information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).

-The following capacity requirements apply only if your vCenter Server instance is using vSAN storage.
-If you are using NFS, a new 2-TB NFS datastore, which is dedicated to OpenShift, will be ordered.
+The following capacity requirements apply only if your VMware vCenter Server® instance is using vSAN™ storage.
+If you are using
+NFS, a new 2-TB NFS datastore, which is dedicated to OpenShift, will be ordered.
 The solution topology requirements are:

 * 79 vCPUs
 * 155 GB RAM
 * 952 GB storage

-To successfully deploy Red Hat OpenShift on vCenter Server, you must have a Red Hat account and the Pull Secret key from your account.
-All Red Hat accounts have an associated Pull Secret, which you can retrieve by [logging into your Red Hat account](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned){:external}.
+To successfully deploy Red Hat OpenShift on vCenter Server, you must have a Red Hat account and the pull secret key from your account.
+All Red Hat accounts have an associated pull secret, which you can retrieve by [logging into your Red Hat account](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned){:external}.
 You must purchase Red Hat support entitlements through Red Hat.
 You must also direct all Red Hat OpenShift support issues to Red Hat.

+### Selection of the target cluster for installation
+{: #ocp_overview-select-target-cluster}

+During deployment, you are not prompted for the cluster.
+The service is automatically installed to the management cluster.

+During day 2 operations, you are prompted for the cluster.
+You can install the service to a management cluster or a workload cluster.

 ### Bastion details
 {: #ocp_overview-bastion}

 The bastion VM contains an installation directory with the files and tools that are needed to manage and expand the OpenShift cluster.

 You can log in to the bastion by using the SSH protocol and the credentials that are provided on the Red Hat OpenShift for VMware service details page.
-To run commands as the `root` user, use the command `sudo -i`
+To run commands as the `root` user, use the command `sudo -i`.

 In addition, most commands for OpenShift management must be run from the installation directory.
-You can change to the installation directory with the command `cd /opt/ocpinstall`
+You can change to the installation directory with the command `cd /opt/ocpinstall`.

 Any commands that require the `openshift-install`, `oc`, or `kubeadmin` tools must reference the files that are located in the installation directory by prefixing the command name with `./`.
-For example, `./oc whoami` instead of `oc whoami`
+For example, `./oc whoami` instead of `oc whoami`.

 The OpenShift-related files from the bastion include: an SSH key, an installation configuration file, command-line tools, and a `kubeconfig` file.
 The exact location of the installation configuration directory on the bastion is shown on the service details page.